Integrating Qt Safe Renderer

 There is the reference implementation for process watcher in Qt Safe Renderer Examples.

 The bitmap format has changed from a 32-bit ARGB format to a premultiplied 32-bit ARGB format in Qt Safe Renderer 1.2.
-Thus the bitmaps from earlier Qt Safe Renderer releases are not compatible with Qt Safe Renderer 1.2.
+Thus the bitmaps from previous Qt Safe Renderer releases are not compatible with Qt Safe Renderer 2.0.
+The bitmaps from Qt Safe Renderer 1.2 are compatible with Qt Safe Renderer 2.0.

 Available under certain Qt licenses.